Ohara124c41/DataArchitectND/Design_an_HR_Database/README.md

 # Tech ABC Corp - Human Resources Database

 Comprehensive, normalized HR database for Tech ABC Corp, designed to replace the shared spreadsheet with a secure, role-aware, and scalable relational store.
 The project includes DDL to instantiate the schema, seed/ETL guidance from the Excel source, and stand-alone SQL scripts for verification, CRUD, security, and reporting.
+Note: This is a fictitious company for the Udacity Data Architect Nanodegree, as used in the MSc AI program.

 ## Scope and objectives